macloo/python-adv-web-apps/docs/flask_db1.rst

 Flask and Databases
 ===================

+To add database functionality to a Flask app, we will use SQLAlchemy.

-**SQLAlchemy** is a Python SQL toolkit and object relational mapper (ORM) that enables Python to communicate with the SQL database system you prefer: MySQL, PostgreSQL, SQLite.
+**SQLAlchemy** is a Python SQL toolkit and object relational mapper (ORM) that enables Python to communicate with the SQL database system you prefer: MySQL, PostgreSQL, SQLite, and others.
 An ORM converts data between incompatible systems (object structure in Python, table structure in SQL database).
 SQLAlchemy is basically a **bridge** between Python and a SQL database.

 **Flask-SQLAlchemy** is an *extension* for Flask that adds SQLAlchemy to your Flask app.